-Grand Cru location or appellation in the Côte de Beaune area, the southern part of the Côte d'Or.
-It covers eight hectares of vineyards, almost exactly half of which are shared by the two neighbouring communes of Chassagne-Montrachet (here the site is called "Le Montrachet") and Puligny-Montrachet (here "Montrachet").
-The site has been known since the 13th century and was known under the names of Mons Rachicencis, Mont Rachaz, Mont Rachat and from the 15th century onwards as Montrachet.
-Towards the end of the 19th century, the name of the site was added to the name of the commune by these communes.
-The lower part of the soil consists of a 50 cm thick layer of brown limestone debris.
-The site is enclosed by a wall (Clos).
+Grand Cru site or appellation in the Côte de Beaune area, the southern part of the Côte d'Or area in the French region of Burgundy.
+It covers eight hectares of vineyards, almost exactly half of which are shared by the two neighbouring municipalities of Chassagne-Montrachet (here the site is called "Le Montrachet") and Puligny-Montrachet (here "Montrachet").
+The site has been known since the 13th century and was known as Mons Rachicencis, Mont Rachaz, Mont Rachat and from the 15th century as Montrachat.
+Towards the end of the 19th century, the camp name was added to the commune name by these communes.
+The soil consists of a 50-centimetre-thick overlay of brown limestone weathered rubble at the bottom.
+The site is completely enclosed by a wall (Clos).

 As honorary chairman of the Domäne Wachau, it is the easiest and quickest way for me to access the wein.plus encyclopaedia when I have questions.
 The certainty of receiving well-founded and up-to-date information here makes it an indispensable guide.Hans-Georg Schwarz